 Some speaker cables are made with silver cores.
 This precious metal is a great conductor and offers low resistance and current loss.
 However, it is expensive, and while some speaker enthusiasts claim it creates a better sound, it's usually not noticeable enough to justify the cost.

-To get the right speaker wires, take a moment and look at all of these factors.
+To choose the right speaker wires, checkout our blog on CCA vs. OFC wires take a moment and look at all of these factors.
 Do a few measurements to see how far your wires need to run and double-check the stats on your speaker.
 Then you can shop for the right wires for your setup and budget.